wanghaisheng/responsive-landing-page-starter/content/blog/en/introducing-the-meetings-api.md

 ## How does it work?

 Using the API, you can generate *rooms*, which are fully fledged Vonage meetings that come pre-built with features like messaging, recording, screen sharing, and a handful of other collaborations tools.
-The API also allows for whitelabeling, which means that with the Themes endpoint, you can customize the colors and logos that will be displayed in your meeting rooms.
-Finally, with configured callbacks, you can view details about the meeting, like when participants joined and recording information.
+The API also allows for _Whitelabeling_, which means that with the Themes endpoint you can customize the colors and logos that will be displayed in your meeting rooms.
+Finally, with configured callbacks, you can view details about the meeting, such as when participants joined and recording information.

 ![](/content/blog/introducing-the-meetings-api/meetings.jpeg)